 First Day after Thigh Lift Surgery

 The surgery will be performed under general anaesthesia.
 Hence, you will usually feel sluggish, tired and nauseous after the thigh lift surgery.
 It is completely normal and can last for a few hours to a couple of days.
-Your thighs will be completely covered in bandages, covered by a compression garment.
-Drainage tubes will be attached to your thighs.
-It is normal to feel extremely sore in your lower body.
+Your thighs will be completely dressed and covered by a compression garment.
+Drainage tubes will be attached to your thighs and are usually removed before leaving hospital.
+It is normal to feel extremely sore and stiff in your lower body.
 Dr Carmen will ask you to start walking in the hospital room for a few minutes to keep your circulation going.

 2-3 Days after Thigh Lift Surgery